University of Kentucky: Contemporary history

 In 2000, the university launched "The Campaign for the University of Kentucky", a $600 million fundraising effort that was used to "enhance facilities, academic programs, public service, and scholarships."
 It passed that goal and the effort was raised to $1 billion.
 In March 2007, $1.022 billion was raised, months before the fundraising effort was set to end.

-As of 2019, The University of Kentucky had an endowment of 1.407 billion.
+As of 2019, The University of Kentucky had an endowment of $1.407 billion.
 Prior endowments were $831.8 million in 2007, $538.4 million in 2005, and $195.1 million in 1997; the rapid increases were partially attributed to the Top 20 Plan.
 The William T. Young Library book endowment is the largest among public universities in the United States.

 In 2018, the new Gatton Student Center was opened on North Campus.
 The 378,000-square-foot facility contains a cinema, several dining facilities, ballrooms, a bookstore, bank, offices, and more.

 Academics

 Departments

-Students are divided into 16 colleges, a graduate school, 93 undergraduate programs, 99 master programs, 66 doctoral programs, and 4 professional programs.
+Students are divided into 16 colleges, and the university offers undergraduate, graduate, and professional programs across a wide range of disciplines.
 The University of Kentucky has fifteen libraries on campus.
 The largest is William T. Young Library, a federal depository, hosting subjects related to social sciences, humanities and life sciences collections.
 In recent years, the university has focused expenditures increasingly on research, following a compact formed by the Kentucky General Assembly in 1997.
 The directive mandated that the university become a Top 20 public research institution, in terms of an overall ranking to be determined by the university itself, by 2020.
 The university is ranked 152 in National Universities and 81 among public universities in the 2025 U.S. News & World Report rankings.
 According to the U.S. News & World Report 2023 ranking table, UK Graduate School of Pharmaceutical Sciences is ranked 6th in the nation whereas the Graduate School of Medicine (Research) is ranked 64th (tie).

 Students are divided into several colleges based on their interests and specializations: